sdmp/sdmp.github.io/docs/synchronize/index.md

 ###### `request.since` *(string, required)*

-This property is the *last known* [journal line number](../journal/#journal-line-number) of the requesting node.
-A successful response to this request would have the journal entries immediately after this entry, and would not include this line number.
+This property is the *last known* [journal line identifier](../journal/#journal-line-identifier) of the requesting node.
+A successful response to this request would have the journal entries immediately after this entry, and would not include this line identifier.

 ###### `request.limit` *(integer, optional)*

-The *maximum* number of journal line number entries to include in the response.
+The *maximum* number of journal line identifier entries to include in the response.
 The responding node may not exceed this limit, but if this value is not defined in the request, the responding node may choose whatever limit it decides is appropriate.